rust-lang/rfcs/text/0000-cargo-feature-migrations.md

 The biggest beneficiary of this would be the "no std" and other exotic platforms ecosystems.
 It can be hard to track down myriad crates and compel them to use quixotic `default-features = false` if they were happily working without.
 Crate authors often might not appreciate the nagging either.
-Conversely if crates where compelled by build errors rather than humans to use `features = [ "std" ];"`, and compelled immediately rather than some time after they had shared create, I don't think they would find that nearly as annoying.
+Conversely if crates where compelled by build errors rather than humans to use `features = [ "std" ];"`, and compelled immediately rather than some time after they had shared the crate, I don't think they would find that nearly as annoying.

 # Reference-level explanation
 [reference-level-explanation]: #reference-level-explanation